 Only 27% of businesses disclose salary and wage rates publicly.
 Source: LinkedIn

 Job applications increase by 34% when a video is included in the job posting requirements.
 Source: CareerBuilder

-Since 2016, there has been a 78% increase for LinkedIn job posts that highlight work flexibility as a required trait.
+Since 2014, there has been a 2.4X increase for LinkedIn members whose job titles include “employee experience”.
 Source: LinkedIn

 How Important is Social Media for job-search?

 Just about 20 years ago, there was no social media.

 Now, it plays a huge part in both your day-to-day life, and career.

 Here are 6+ statistics that show how important social media is to your job search:

 This year, at least 67% of recruiters leaned on LinkedIn research for hiring employees.

 51% of job seekers claim they prefer finding job opportunities on online job search websites.
 Source: Glassdoor